docsdevbr/docker-doc-pt-br/content/reference/compose-file/services.md

 - `target`: The name of the file to be mounted in `/run/secrets/` in the service's task container, or absolute path of the file if an alternate location is required.
 Defaults to `source` if not specified.
 - `uid` and `gid`: The numeric uid or gid that owns the file within `/run/secrets/` in the service's task containers.
-Default value is `USER`.
 - `mode`: The [permissions](https://wintelguy.com/permissions-calc.pl) for the file to be mounted in `/run/secrets/` in the service's task containers, in octal notation.
   The default value is world-readable permissions (mode `0444`).